-As the demand for pharmaceutical products grows in overseas markets, all labels and information for OTC and prescription drug labels must be translated with extreme accuracy; failure to do so can lead to loss of market share, production delays, and negative brand image.
-CSOFT Health Sciences’ global network of 10,000 linguists and subject matter experts (SMEs) provide highly accurate and timely translations of OTC labels, prescription labels, auxiliary labels, drug study labels, pharmacy information sheets, package inserts, and medication guides to help life science companies expand into new markets with confidence.
+With a global network of 10,000+ in-country linguists and subject matter experts, CSOFT Health Sciences provides highly accurate and timely translations of OTC labels, prescription labels, auxiliary labels, drug study labels, pharmacy information sheets, package inserts, and medication guides to help life science companies compete in new markets with confidence.

 Package Label and Insert Translations